Amaxter/Core-Zero/README.md

 -A very smart man

 ###Issue Guidelines
 If there is a bug/issue you are noticing please be as specific as possible in describing it, the more specific, the more helpful you will be!
-Mod suggestions will be ignored and likely closed as this pack is based off the YouTube series and is following that with no exceptions aside from client tweaks.
+Mod/General suggestions while allowed are by no means guaranteed to work, and "Out of Memory" and outdated java crashes will be ignored and closed as those aren't related to the pack.

 ###Proper Conduct
 - You will not be stupid